Designing cities with the brain in mind — where neuroscience meets architecture.

 I was a PhD Visiting Scholar in Experimental Psychology at University College London (UCL), collaborating with Prof. Hugo Spiers on the NeuroDesign Index (NDIX).
 I am currently a Research Specialist at RISE Research Institutes of Sweden, investigating the neurobiological impacts of architectural and urban environments.

-EEG (brainwave), Eye-tracking, Virtual Reality (VR) — measuring how spaces feel from the inside out.
+EEG brainwave analysis, Eye-tracking, Virtual Reality — measuring how spaces feel from the inside out.

 Machine learning, Geo Spatial Data (GIS), Statistics, Big data — finding patterns in urban complexity.